Get perfectly grilled shrimp every single time with this easy and fool-proof step-by-step tutorial on how to grill shrimp!

 The best and safest way to tell if your shrimp is done cooking is by measuring the internal temperature.
 Stick a meat thermometer in the thickest part of your shrimp.
 It should read at least 145ºF.

-Your shrimp should be pink in color and firm to touch.
+Your shrimp should be pink in color, opaque on the sides and firm to touch.

 Remove the shrimp from the skewers and place them in a bowl.
-Drizzle on the rest of the olive oil and lemon juice over the shrimp and toss with fresh chopped cilantro.
+Drizzle on the rest of the olive oil and lemon juice over the shrimp and toss with fresh herbs like chopped cilantro or parsley.

 Serve with your favorite BBQ sides!
 We’ve got some great recommendations below 😀